bramus/scrollparent-polyfill/README.md

 ### 1. As a Polyfill

-Simply import the package to automatically install the method on `Element.prototype`:
+Simply import the package or load the IIFE bundle via CDN to automatically install the method on `Element.prototype`.

+#### Via Bundler (ESM)

 ```javascript
 import 'scrollparent-polyfill';